 Many families have handed-down stories about American Indian ancestors.
 For a family historian, discovering the truth behind these tales and tracking down that elusive native forebear can be a challenging prospect.
-Learn how to Trace Your Native American ancestry with this free eBook download, in honor of Native American Day!

 Indian Territory, which existed 1834 – 1907 in what is now Oklahoma, became the home of many tribes that removed from the Eastern United States.
-In 1907, lands that didn’t go to the 5 identified tribes were opened for settlement, which included the Freedmen, former slaves of the tribes who were, after the Civil War, considered tribal citizens.
+In 1907, lands that didn’t go to the five identified tribes were opened for settlement, which included the Freedmen, former slaves of the tribes who were, after the Civil War, considered tribal citizens.

 Identifying only five tribes was incredibly short-sighted and did not even begin to include the various native tribes and communities that populated this land.
 As of 2016, according to the National Congress of American Indians, there are 566 Federally recognized tribes currently in the United States.

-Trace Your Native American Ancestry contains:
+What’s inside the Trace Your Native American Ancestry ebook?

-Native Sons and Daughters
+Guide #1: Native Sons and Daughters

 This handy guide will show you key resources for discovering your ancestor’s tribal ties.

 Guide #2: Indian Territory